Plus and minus signs: Uses in computing

 In C and some other computer programming languages, two plus signs indicate the increment operator and two minus signs a decrement; the position of the operator before or after the variable indicates whether the new or old value is read from it.
 For example, if x equals 6, then y = x++ increments x to 7 but sets y to 6, whereas y = ++x would set both x and y to 7.
 By extension, ++ is sometimes used in computing terminology to signify an improvement, as in the name of the language C++.

 In regular expressions, + is often used to indicate "1 or more" in a pattern to be matched.
 For example, x+ means "one or more of the letter x".
+This is the Kleene plus notation.
+Hyphen-minus usually indicates a range ([A-Z] - any capital from 'A' to 'Z'), although it can stand for itself ([ABCDE-] any capital from 'A' to 'E' or '-').

 There is no concept of negative zero in mathematics, but in computing −0 may have a separate representation from zero.
 In the IEEE floating-point standard, 1 / −0 is negative infinity ($-\infty$) whereas 1 / 0 is positive infinity ($\infty$).